crazypriyanshu/highLeveldesigning/Caching/REDIS.md

 > docker inspect -f '{{ (index .NetworkSettings.Networks "redis_cluster").IPAddress }}' redis-1
 172.19.0.2

 Currently, Redis Cluster does not support NATted environments and in general environments where IP addresses or TCP ports are remapped.
-Along with this, to run a Redis cluster using containers, we need a script distributed by Redis docker run -i --rm --net redis_cluster ruby sh -c '\
-gem install redis \
+A long with this, to run a Redis cluster using containers, we need a script distributed by Redis `docker run -i --rm --net redis_cluster ruby sh -c '\` `gem install redis \
 && wget http://download.redis.io/redis-stable/src/redis-trib.rb \
 && ruby redis-trib.rb create --replicas 1 \
-<ip-address-1>:6379 <ip-address-2>:6379 \
+<ip-address-1>:6379 <ip-address-2>:6379 \`
 ...

 or you can use the redis-cli command as well